viljaste/svn-export/README.md

 svn-export
 ==========

-Exports only modified or newly added files from the SVN repository between two revisions.
+Exports only modified or newly added files between two revisions from the SVN repository.

 Usage
 -----